-Admired for her rich, powerful voice and exceptional dramatic abilities, soprano Amanda Echalaz has appeared at such leading opera houses as the Royal Opera House – Covent Garden, Metropolitan Opera, Semperoper Dresden, and Sydney Opera House.
-Hailed as the “leading Tosca of her generation,” Echalaz recently reprised Puccini’s titular role at Covent Garden and the Semperoper Dresden.
+Admired for her rich, powerful voice and exceptional dramatic abilities, soprano Amanda Echalaz has appeared at leading opera houses such as the Royal Opera House, the Metropolitan Opera, Semperoper Dresden, and Sydney Opera House.
+Hailed as the “leading Tosca of her generation,” Echalaz recently reprised Puccini’s titular role at Covent Garden and Semperoper Dresden.
 She also debuted in the title role of Ariadne auf Naxos at the Santa Fe Opera, sang Lucia in Thomas Ades’ The Exterminating Angel at Covent Garden and the Metropolitan Opera, and appeared as Cio-Cio-San in Madama Butterfly at the Théâtre Royal de la Monnaie in Brussels.

-Highlights from previous seasons have also included Echalaz’s debut as Elisabetta in Don Carlos at the Berlin State Opera, her debut as Maddalena in Andrea Chénier at the Bregenz Festival in Austria, Liù in Turandot at the English National Opera, Cio-Cio-San with the Cape Town Opera, Amelia in Un ballo in maschera with Opera Holland Park, and Tosca at the English National Opera, Salzburg Landestheater, and for her debut at the Berlin State Opera.
-She triumphed sensationally at Covent Garden when she took over the same role for an indisposed Angela Gheorghiu on short notice.
+Highlights from previous seasons have also included Echalaz’s debut as Elisabetta in Don Carlos at Staatsoper Berlin, her debut as Maddalena in Andrea Chénier at the Bregenz Festival in Austria, Liù in Turandot at the English National Opera, Cio-Cio-San in Madama Butterfly with the Cape Town Opera, Amelia in Un ballo in maschera with Opera Holland Park, and Tosca at the English National Opera, Salzburg Landestheater, and for her debut at Staatsoper Berlin.
+Echalaz received great triumph for the role of Amelia when she performed at the Royal Opera House.